-We have audited the accompanying financial statements of the business-type activities as of and for the years ended June 30, 2010, and June 30, 2009, and the discretely presented component unit as of and for the years ended December 31, 2009 and 2008, of the Junior College District of East Central Missouri (the "College"), which collectively comprise the College's financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities as of and for the years ended June 30, 2011 and 2010, and the discretely presented component unit as of and for the years ended December 31, 2010 and 2009, of the Junior College District of East Central Missouri (the "College"), which collectively comprise the College's financial statements as listed in the table of contents.
 These financial statements are the responsibility of the College's management.
 Our responsibility is to express opinions on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, except for the discretely presented component unit, which is not subject to Government Auditing Standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The Foundation's financial statements for the years ended December 31, 2009 and 2008, were not audited in accordance with Government Auditing Standards.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the College's internal control over financial reporting.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of the Junior College District of East Central Missouri as of and for the year ended June 30, 2010 and 2009, and the respective changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
-Further, in our opinion, based on our audits, the financial statements referred to above present fairly, in all material respects, the financial position of the discretely presented component unit of the College as of December 31, 2009 and 2008, and the respective changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of the Junior College District of East Central Missouri as of and for the year ended June 30, 2011 and 2010, and the respective changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+Further, in our opinion, based on our audits, the financial statements referred to above present fairly, in all material respects, the financial position of the discretely presented component unit of the College as of December 31, 2010 and 2009, and the respective changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.